richs5812/chirpDatabase2/README.md

 Other info:

 <ul>
 	<li>You can generate dummy data to test the application; this is managed by <a href="https://github.com/hautelook/AliceBundle#documentation">AliceBundle</a>.
-The <code>php bin/console hautelook_alice:doctrine:fixtures:load</code> command will generate the data, but note that this will clear all existing data in the database including users.
-The .yml files in src/AppBundle/DataFixtures/ORM control the dummy data ('data fixtures') - see <a href="https://github.com/fzaninotto/Faker">Faker</a> to understand how these work.</li>
+The <code>php bin/console hautelook_alice:doctrine:fixtures:load</code> command will generate the data, but <strong>note</strong> that this will clear all existing data in the database including users.
+The .yml files in src/AppBundle/DataFixtures/ORM control the dummy data, aka 'data fixtures'.
+See <a href="https://github.com/fzaninotto/Faker">Faker</a> to understand how these work.</li>
 </ul>